Run a Kubernetes Cluster on Spot Instances in 4 Steps

 NOTE: Each Spot market is a combination of an AZ and instance type.
-It is recommended to enable as many Spot markets as possible (i.e. add instance types or AZs) for optimal performance and minimal costs.
+It is recommended to enable as many Spot markets as possible (i.e. add instance types or AZs) for optimal performance and minimize costs.

 Step 4: Install the Spotinst Kubernetes controller

 We are almost there!
 All that is left is to install the Spotinst Kubernetes controller in your cluster.
 The Spotinst Kubernetes controller is a designated pod inside your Kubernetes cluster that reports cluster-related information, such as node utilization.

 Elastigroup uses this information to scale your cluster up and down to ensure your optimal node packing.